 Evidence-Informed Practice: Developing Research-Literate Teachers

 Learn how to develop evidence-informed practitioners in schools.
-Understand how to engage with research, evaluate evidence, and translate findings into improved classroom practice.
+Engage with research, evaluate evidence, and translate findings into classroom practice.

 Course Enquiry